Travel guide

 Does the Samsung Galaxy S24 have eSIM?

 Yes.
-All Galaxy S24 models (base, Plus, and Ultra) incorporate eSIM as standard in their European versions, in addition to the physical SIM slot.
-You can use both simultaneously in dual SIM mode.
+All Galaxy S24 models (base, Plus, and Ultra) incorporate eSIM from the factory in their European versions, in addition to the slot for a physical SIM.
+You can use both simultaneously in dual SIM mode without any problems.

 How do I know if my Galaxy is eSIM compatible?